Jesus' Messages to the Churches

 - Each letter is addressed to the angel at the church with the implication that the angel (or messenger) will deliver the message to the members.

-- Within each letter, a description of the majestic Christ, found in the introductions, is used to introduced the author.
+- Within each letter, a description of the majestic Christ, found in the introductions, is used to introduce the author.

 - He states that he knows their condition; that is, that he has full knowledge of what is happening in the congregation.
 Jesus is not a remote ruler in his kingdom.